 I said earlier that hamstrings have to often compensate for weak glutes.
 Similarly, if your abdominal muscles are not strong enough, your hip flexors often have to compensate and provide the core stability while playing sport or doing certain movements.
 As a consequence of these tight hip flexors, you will experience a reduction in hip mobility which restricts you from performing a lot of movements properly such as squatting or rotating the hips.

 Planks can help you develop the necessary strength in your abdominal muscles so that the hips don’t have to compensate for the lack of core stability.
 To be able to perform simple or complex movements, it’s all about ensuring that there are no imbalances.
-Core exercises such as planks are an essential tool in achieving that goal.
+Core exercises such as planks are an essential tool in achieving that goal and are also an effective way to prevent an anterior pelvic tilt.

 Like any other exercise, planks will boost your mood by releasing endorphins and relaxing the mind.
 Furthermore, planks are an effective way to release tension in many of the areas that are constantly under tension due to our lifestyle.

 One such area is the hip flexor, which is constantly under a state of tightening because of our sitting habits.
-What the planks does is allow the hips to open up and release the stress that is built up due to the constant stress in the area.
+What the plank exercise does is allow the hips to open up and release the stress that is built up due to the constant stress in the area.

 Regardless of whether you are a beginner in bodyweight training or are looking to nail that human flag, the plank is a classic exercise that should be implemented in your training regimen.
 If you’re still unsure, try doing planks for 5 to 15 minutes a day and experience the benefits for yourself!